SteveGamer727/JokerCord/README.md

 You can check out latest updates and info at the discord server.
 Thanks for your patience.

 # Discontinued version (As of 18/02/2020)
-This version will soon be discontinued.
+(Keep track of the new bot at https://github.com/joker-ware/nearix-beta This version will soon be discontinued.
 I will rewrite the bot 100% from scratch in another language (Go) with improved stability, usability, reduced bugs , cleaner and with a massively easier setup process.
 Please be patient until I release it.
 For any updates you can join the discord server. https://discord.gg/S54EKpt